NRG Energy (NRG) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the power company had gained 9.01% over the past month, outpacing the Utilities sector's gain of 5.65% and the S&P 500's gain of 6.22% in that time.
+Prior to today's trading, shares of the power company had gained 4.35% over the past month.
+This has lagged the Utilities sector's gain of 6.65% and outpaced the S&P 500's gain of 2.61% in that time.

-Investors will be hoping for strength from NRG Energy as it approaches its next earnings release.
-The company is expected to report EPS of -$0.08, down 132% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $7.97 billion, up 0.91% from the year-ago period.
+Wall Street will be looking for positivity from NRG Energy as it approaches its next earnings report date.
+This is expected to be May 4, 2023.
+In that report, analysts expect NRG Energy to post earnings of $0.41 per share.
+This would mark year-over-year growth of 64%.
+Our most recent consensus estimate is calling for quarterly revenue of $8.11 billion, up 2.66% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for NRG Energy.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for NRG Energy.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 4.12% lower within the past month.
-NRG Energy is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 4.37% lower.
+NRG Energy currently has a Zacks Rank of #4 (Sell).

-Digging into valuation, NRG Energy currently has a Forward P/E ratio of 7.68.
-This represents a discount compared to its industry's average Forward P/E of 17.78.
+In terms of valuation, NRG Energy is currently trading at a Forward P/E ratio of 7.85.
+This represents a discount compared to its industry's average Forward P/E of 17.86.

-It is also worth noting that NRG currently has a PEG ratio of 1.18.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Utility - Electric Power stocks are, on average, holding a PEG ratio of 3.01 based on yesterday's closing prices.
+Meanwhile, NRG's PEG ratio is currently 1.21.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Utility - Electric Power industry currently had an average PEG ratio of 3.02 as of yesterday's close.

 The Utility - Electric Power industry is part of the Utilities sector.
-This industry currently has a Zacks Industry Rank of 98, which puts it in the top 39% of all 250+ industries.
+This group has a Zacks Industry Rank of 96, putting it in the top 39% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.